tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ### Updating the hash

 In our previous example, our block was returning our default value, but not setting the key in our hash.
-Let's see if there's anything in the documentation that helps us:
+Let's see if there's anything in the documentation that helps us (emphasis mine):

 > If a block is specified, it will be called with the hash object and the key,
-> and should return the default value.
-It is the block's responsibility to
+> and should return the default value. **It is the block's responsibility to
-> store the value in the hash if required.
+> store the value in the hash if required.**

 The documentation notes the block is responsible for storing the value in the hash.
-Since we weren't explicitly doing that in our previous block, it seems it's expect behavior that the values aren't set.
+Since we weren't explicitly doing that in our previous block, it seems it's expected behavior that the values aren't set.
 But how do we set them?

 Something else the documentation points out is the block will be passed the hash and they key requested.
 Previously, we weren't capturing the arguments passed into the hash.
 Below is an example where we capture the arugments and print out some information about them.